Pentax LX: Construction and features

 The LX is constructed of a solid metal alloy cast frame and metal covering plates, intended to be more durable than entry-level and mid-range cameras.
 Underneath the satin black finish is black chrome, meant to avoid a brassy look on the underlying metal as the surface finish wore through from use.
 All buttons and dials are fully weather and dust sealed, the LX being the first camera to have this feature, even among professional-grade contemporaries.
 This weather sealing made it suitable for photography in mechanically-difficult coastal environments with salt in the air.

 The camera has an uncommon frame counter, being able to keep track of the frame number in either direction, whether advancing or rewinding the film.
 This feature aids in taking "random-access" multiple exposures anywhere along the film strip, as the counter only advances when the film does.
 (Note: In contrast to those of other cameras, including the Nikon F3 and Canon New F-1, which advance each time the shutter is cocked.)
 The camera's self-timer lever is multi-functional, allowing for mirror lock-up and depth of field preview.
 The film take-up spool is of the "Magic-Needles" type, as found on the Pentax M Series cameras, which simplified loading.
 Both the viewfinder and focusing screen are interchangeable to suit the task at hand, with a large choice of alternatives available.

 These features made the LX highly sought-after among professionals both during and after production, with prices on e-commerce sites like eBay in the range of $200 to $400.

 Shutter and metering

-The shutter and light metering systems of the LX were considered very sophisticated, as much or more than any other camera of its time.
+The light metering system of the LX featured 'Off-The-Film' metering, previously patented by Olympus and unique to the Olympus OM-2 series since 1975.
+While heavily touted as 'new' by Pentax in 1980, the LX's OTF was largely copied from Olympus.
+Among Pentax' claimed refinements over the Olympus implementation, LX OTF metering extended the maximum automatic exposure time from the OM-2n's 120 seconds to 125 seconds.

 The horizontally-running titanium shutter curtains are mechanically operated at all shutter speeds faster than, and including, the 1/75 second flash sync ('X') speed, and electronically for all speeds slower than it.
-Because the upper range is entirely mechanical, all speeds within are available without batteries in the camera.
-The film speed dial can be set from 6 to 3200 ASA, and co-axially is an exposure compensation dial (used to correct exposure metering in unevenly-lit environments), operating with a range of ±2 EV in 1/3 EV steps.
-The front shutter curtain has a special reflective white dot pattern, visible when the shutter is cocked, which assists in the light metering process.
+Because the upper range is entirely mechanical, all speeds within are available without batteries in the camera, albeit without any light metering.
+The first shutter curtain had a reflective white dot pattern (also used in the 1974 Olympus design) visible when the shutter is cocked, which assists in the light metering process.

+The film speed dial can be set from 6 to 3200 ASA, and co-axially doubles as an exposure compensation dial (used to correct exposure metering in unevenly-lit environments).
+Operating with a range of ±2 EV in 1/3 EV steps, the co-axial design was yet another feature found on earlier Olympus models.